 During Christmas 2015 I made a gingerbread recipe that looked fine to me on paper, but after I made them I realized they tasted like dog biscuits.
 Dad, bless him, said he liked them but it was a fib.
 My sister, who does bake, took a look at the recipe and noticed it called for too much flour.
 Well maybe this Christmas, with a recipe vetted by my sister, I can make non-dog biscuit gingerbread.
 Fingers crossed.

-9-10 vanilla beans grade B - cut into pieces
+Recipe: 9-10 vanilla beans grade B - cut into pieces

 2 cups 80 proof alcohol - I used vodka and rum